siddhartha-gadgil/DeptWeb/_auto-seminars/2007/2007-9-24-professor-dr-katrin-wendland-univ-augsburg.md

 date: 2007-9-24
 speaker: "Professor Dr. Katrin Wendland Univ.
 Augsburg, Germany"
 title: "Quantum field theory as an aid to geometers Finite Element Methods"
 time: "10.00 a.m."
-venue: "Lecture Hall - II, Dept. of Mathematics"
+time: "Lecture Hall - II, Dept. of Mathematics"
 ---
 String theorists believe that elementary particles can be